vultisig/docs/user-actions/managing-your-vault/vault-reshare.md

 Do this if you lost a device, and want to include a new, unique device or make sure all devices have compatible shares.

-To reshare the vault, please follow the instruction to create a Vault: [#setup](../creating-a-vault.md#setup "mention")
+After clicking on "Reshare" in the Vultisig menu, the subsequent steps are very similar to creating a Vault: [#setup](../creating-a-vault.md#setup "mention")

 <figure><img src="../../.gitbook/assets/image (1).png" alt="" width="375"><figcaption></figcaption></figure>